Understanding and preventing workplace bullying

-Essentially, any action that would make a reasonable person feel intimidated, victimised, humiliated, or threatened can be deemed bullying behaviour.
+Essentially, any actions that would make a reasonable person feel intimidated, victimised, humiliated, or threatened can be deemed bullying behaviors.

 But the responsibility doesn't just lie with the individual perpetrator.
-Employers have a significant duty under common law and various federal and state work health and safety legislation.
-They must ensure their work environment is devoid of bullying and harassment.
+Employers have a significant duty under common law and various federal and state work health and safety legislation to ensure their work environment is devoid of bullying and harassment.
 Falling short in this duty isn't just an ethical misstep; it's a breach of established legal standards.

 The impact of bullying at work

-- Mental health challenges include anxiety, depression, lowered self worth, and, in some cases, post-traumatic stress disorder.
+- mental health challenges that include anxiety, panic attacks, depression, lowered self-esteem, and, in some cases, post-traumatic stress disorder.

-- Health problems, ranging from muscular tension to issues with digestion.
+- health effects, ranging from muscular tension to issues with digestion.

-- A decline in work performance, coupled with increased absenteeism.
+- a decline in work performance, coupled with increased absenteeism and sick leave.

 What is workplace mobbing?

 Mobbing is a form of workplace bullying where a group systematically targets an individual.
-It's not just a few isolated incidents; it's a coordinated effort to isolate, humiliate, and aggress against a chosen coworkers.
+It's not just a few isolated incidents; it's a coordinated effort to isolate, humiliate, and aggression against a chosen co-worker.